-|Bacteriologic Eradication at TOC (n/N)*||35/40 (87.5%)||51/52 (98.1%)|
+|Bacteriologic Eradication at TOC (n/N)†||35/40 (87.5%)||51/52 (98.1%)|

 |CI [-34.8%, 6.2%]|

-|Bacteriologic Eradication of E. coli at TOC (n/N)**||35/36 (97.2%)||41/41 (100%)|
+|Bacteriologic Eradication of E. coli at TOC (n/N)‡||35/36 (97.2%)||41/41 (100%)|

 |Clinical Cure at TOC (n/N)§||39/40 (97.5%)||50/52 (96.2%)|

 |CI [-15.3%, 21.1%]|

 Of the 166 cUTI patients treated with ciprofloxacin extended-release tablets, 148 (89%) had the causative organism(s) eradicated, 8 (5%) had persistence, 5 (3%) patients developed superinfections and 5 (3%) developed new infections.
 Of the 177 cUTI patients treated in the control arm, 144 (81%) had the causative organism(s) eradicated, 16 (9%) patients had persistence, 3 (2%) developed superinfections and 14 (8%) developed new infections.
 Of the 40 patients with AUP treated with ciprofloxacin extended-release tablets, 35 (87.5%) had the causative organism(s) eradicated, 2 (5%) patients had persistence and 3 (7.5%) developed new infections.
-Of the 5 ciprofloxacin extended-release tablet AUP patients without eradication at TOC, 4 were considered clinical cures and did not receive alternative antibiotic therapy.
+Of the 5 ciprofloxacin extended-release tablets AUP patients without eradication at TOC, 4 were considered clinical cures and did not receive alternative antibiotic therapy.
 Of the 52 patients with AUP treated in the control arm, 51 (98%) had the causative organism(s) eradicated.
 One patient (2%) had persistence.

-2. Clinical and Laboratory Standards Institute.
+- Clinical and Laboratory Standards Institute.
 Performance Standards for Antimicrobial Disk Susceptibility Tests; Approved Standard – Tenth Edition.
 CLSI Document M2-A10, Vol. 29, No. 1, CLSI, Wayne, PA, January, 2009.

-What is the most important information I should know about ciprofloxacin?
+What is the most important information I should know about ciprofloxacin tablets?

 1. Tendon rupture or swelling of the tendon (tendinitis)

 - Tendons are tough cords of tissue that connect muscles to bones.
 Symptoms of tendon problems may include:

-- Pain, swelling, tears and inflammation of tendons including the back of the ankle (Achilles), shoulder, hand, or other tendon sites.
+- Pain, swelling, tears, and inflammation of tendons including the back of the ankle (Achilles), shoulder, hand, or other tendon sites.

-- Are over 60 years of age
+- are over 60 years of age

-- Are taking steroids (corticosteroids)
+- are taking steroids (corticosteroids)

-- Have had a kidney, heart or lung transplant
+- have had a kidney, heart, or lung transplant.

-- Tendon problems can happen in people who do not have the above risk factors when they take ciprofloxacin.
+- Tendon problems can happen in people who do not have the above risk factors when they take ciprofloxacin tablets.
 Other reasons that can increase your risk of tendon problems can include:

-- Physical activity or exercise
+- physical activity or exercise

-- Kidney failure
+- kidney failure

-- Tendon problems in the past, such as in people with rheumatoid arthritis (RA)
+- tendon problems in the past, such as in people with rheumatoid arthritis (RA)

 - Call your healthcare provider right away at the first sign of tendon pain, swelling or inflammation.
-Stop taking ciprofloxacin extended-release tablets until tendinitis or tendon rupture has been ruled out by your healthcare provider.
+Stop taking ciprofloxacin tablets until tendinitis or tendon rupture has been ruled out by your healthcare provider.
 Avoid exercise and using the affected area.
 The most common area of pain and swelling is the Achilles tendon at the back of your ankle.
 This can also happen with other tendons.

-- Talk to your healthcare provider about the risk of tendon rupture with continued use of ciprofloxacin extended-release tablets.
+- Talk to your healthcare provider about the risk of tendon rupture with continued use of ciprofloxacin tablets.
 You may need a different antibiotic that is not a fluoroquinolone to treat your infection.

-- Tendon rupture can happen while you are taking or after you have finished taking ciprofloxacin extended-release tablets.
+- Tendon rupture can happen while you are taking or after you have finished taking ciprofloxacin tablets.
 Tendon ruptures have happened up to several months after patients have finished taking their fluoroquinolone.

 - Get medical help right away if you get any of the following signs or symptoms of a tendon rupture:

-- Hear or feel a snap or pop in a tendon area
+- hear or feel a snap or pop in a tendon area

-- Bruising right after an injury in a tendon area
+- bruising right after an injury in a tendon area

-- Unable to move the affected area or bear weight
+- unable to move the affected area or bear weight

-Who should not take ciprofloxacin extended-release tablets?
+Who should not take ciprofloxacin tablets?